 If a stage is set to end in a particularly fast sprint, or tail-crosswinds are predicted to blow, then the mechanics will be busy swapping out the standard 53-tooth outer ring for anything up to a 56-tooth.
 With speeds on the flats approaching 70kph in places, the pros need these monster gears to simply keep up.
 On the time trial days, riders will even go up to a 58-tooth chainring which Shimano makes only for the pros.

 Whereas many of the bikes in the local shop will come with cheaper aluminium wheels, you won’t find stock aluminium wheelsets anywhere near a pro bike these days.
-Carbon is the only wheel material for the pros because carbon wheels are lighter, more aerodynamic, stiffer and that all adds up to be faster.
+Carbon is the only wheel material for the pros because carbon wheels can be lighter, more aerodynamic, stiffer and that all adds up to be faster.

-Poke your head into a pro team mechanics' truck and you’ll see countless wheels hanging from the walls.
+Poke your head into a pro team mechanic's truck and you’ll see countless wheels hanging from the walls.
 The riders have a variety of depths to pick from and they’re nearly all tubular wheels.
 These require the tyres to be glued onto the rim in a process that takes a few days.

 If you believe the aero claims attached to the latest tubeless wheel designs then this is somewhere that the average punter can actually get better kit than the pros.
 Brands are making tubeless rims wider, giving us a comfier system, supposedly with lower rolling resistance and better puncture protection too.